jar398/listtools/doc/guide.md

 should be of interest if you don't want or don't need to use `exemplar.py`.

-An exemplar file has one output row for each inference (or any kind of statement) that an exemplar falls under some taxon concept.
+An exemplar file has one output row for each statement that an exemplar falls under some taxon concept.

  - `checklist`: 0 for the A checklist, 1 for B
  - `taxonID`: the checklist record for a taxon concept